brineylab/abutils/docs/source/tools/clonify.rst

 algorithm.
 This algorithm uses a combination of CDR3 sequence similarity and shared somatic hypermutation patterns to group sequences into B cell clonal lineages.

-The primary function is ``abutils.tools.clonify()``, which handles lineage assignment at scale, with support for different input/output formats and parallel processing.
+The primary function is ``abutils.tl.clonify()``, which handles lineage assignment at scale, with support for different input/output formats and parallel processing.

 |